Lennart2410/FH---MDT-Compact-Programming-Course/README.md

 #### Loading station

 The Loading station is the final part inside the warehouse system.
+It takes the parcels and puts them into delivery vehicles based up on weight of the parcels and their destination.
+Two kind of employees work at the Loading station.
+Loader employees fill up the delivery vehicles with parcels and make them ready to be delivered.
+Driver employees take care of delivering the loaded parcels to the customer.

 ### Project diagrams